 Despite increasing rates of illicit and prescription drug abuse among older adults, alcohol remains the most commonly abused substance.
 At-risk drinking is more prevalent among older adults than alcohol use disorders and is also responsible for a larger share of harm to the health and well-being of older adults.
 Illicit drug use among older adults is increasing and is more prevalent among American older adults than among older adults in almost any other country.
 For example, among adults aged 50 and older, approximately 4.6 million reported past-year marijuana use, and less than one million reported cocaine, inhalants, hallucinogens, methamphetamines, and heroin in the past year.

-Getting older adults into treatment is not easy because older adults who do not have a history of lifelong substance abuse are usually reluctant to be associated with life-long drug users.
+Getting older adults into treatment is not easy because older adults who do not have a history of lifelong substance use are usually reluctant to be associated with life-long drug users.
 Generally, health education programs targeting older adults have been effective in providing them with knowledge about substance use and addiction.
 Psychosocial treatment, including interventions, such as cognitive-behavioral therapy, motivational interviewing, and supportive non-confrontational approaches, are also effective.
 Peer self-help approaches like Alcoholics Anonymous are often comprised exclusively of older adults.

 Common Terms with Substance Use Treatment for Seniors